 We will run in any condition of weather or may give everyone the option to take a rain-check credit if the weather is extremely unpleasant at the check-in point.
-After April, the weather is usually perfect for rafting.
+After late April, the weather is usually perfect for rafting.

 - Can we request a guide?

 If we have at least 2 weeks notice we will make every effort possible to schedule a guide that you enjoyed in the past.

 - Is it appropriate to tip our guide after the trip?

 Although a tip is not expected, if you feel your guide has done an exceptional job or gone that extra step to make your trip more enjoyable and memorable, a tip is a nice way to show your appreciation.